 Dear Mary: I have a large trunk full of family photos dating from the early 1900s.
 How would you organize these?
 By dates?
 By persons?
 I am the only one left who is old enough to remember all of these people, but I think my children and descendants will be interested.
 It seems quite a task, and I don’t really know how to start.
 Thanks, Sue

 Dear Sue: Start by getting a number of archival quality, acid-free photo-storage boxes.
 You can find photo-storage boxes at stores like Joann, Michaels, and Amazon.
-Pioneer is a well-known brand of acid-free photos boxes that come with metal identification plates and index cards, but there are others.
+Pioneer is a well-known brand of acid-free photo boxes that come with metal identification plates and index cards, but there are others.
 Just make sure the boxes you get are clearly marked as “acid-free.”
+This will slow down or even halt further deterioration of the paper on which these photos were printed.

 Nice photo boxes come in a variety of colors and stack easily, making it convenient for others to enjoy the photos, too.
 To me, acid-free photo-storage boxes are so much better than traditional photo albums.
 They help protect your loose pictures from the damage that can be caused by light, as well as the harmful chemicals found in developing envelopes, older photo albums, and cardboard shoe boxes.
 Stay away from plastic storage containers as these can trap moisture, which is a big photo no-no.